Internal radiotherapy safety

 Hospitals follow particular safety guidelines while you have a radioactive implant in place.
 They also follow similar guidelines for a few days after you have treatment with a radioactive drink or injection.
 This is so that the hospital staff and your friends and family are not exposed to the radiation.
 Each hospital has slightly different routines but the same safety rules apply across the UK.

 You usually have an appointment in the radiotherapy unit or ward, or the nuclear medicine department, a few days before your internal radiotherapy treatment.
-The staff will explain the treatment to you.
+The staff explain the treatment to you.
 You can also ask the nurses, medical staff, or nuclear medicine practitioners any questions that you have.
 It may help to make a list of your questions so that you don't forget something important.
 Or you can print out the questions for your doctor and add your own questions to the list.

 If you have a radioactive liquid, such as iodine, your urine, sweat or poo (faeces) give out a low amount of radiation for a few days.
 The radiation levels gradually fall as the radioactivity breaks down.

-- The doctors and nurses looking after you will only stay in your room for short periods at a time
+- The doctors and nurses looking after you only stay in your room for short periods at a time

-- Staff will wear badges that monitor their exposure to radiation and make sure they keep to a safe level
+- Staff wear badges that monitor their exposure to radiation and make sure they keep to a safe level

 - Children under 16 and pregnant women are not allowed to visit